elidub/equiv-neural-rendering/blogpost.md

 | Roto-translation model - 5 Chairs  	| 10.06  	|1|31|
 | Roto-translation model - 10 Chairs  	| 10.90  	|1|20|

-Table 4: *PSNR-values for a selection of the experiments.
+**Table 4**: *PSNR-values for a selection of the experiments.
 The PSNR values of the original ENR rotation model, as well as our rotation and translation models on lower resolution, were tested on novel scenes.
 The PSNR values of the roto-translation model were estimated using the training scenes, but with novel angles and translation intervals held out during training.*

 When comparing the PSNR values of the original ENR model and our rotation model we observe a minor decrease in the PSNR value.
 This is expected due to to the fact that we used half the number of training scenes at half the resolution compared to the original ENR model.
 However our model still appears to perform well, indicating that training on a lower resolution with a smaller trainingset yields comparable quantitative results.